top of page

 FAMILY SUPPORT PROJECT

 Project funded by the Polish Consulate General of Poland in Edinburgh.
-Project concerns Polish families including children and young people, providing tailored packages of support to combat disadvantage, social isolation and improve community cohesion.
-The project has been developed based on consultation with Polish families, experience of supporting Polish families over the last fourteen years and a feasibility study.
+Project supports Polish families including children and young people, providing tailored packages of support to combat disadvantage, social isolation and improve community cohesion.
+The project has been developed based on consultation with Polish families, experience of supporting Polish families over the last fifteen years and a feasibility study.
 The project aims to help the social, mental and emotional development of disadvantaged Polish families and to provide a comprehensive level of family support in order to enhance family life.
 Services are accessible and culturally sensitive.
 The project has a particular focus on disadvantaged Polish families and offers advice and drop-in service; psychological consultations and assessment; support groups and befriending.

-SUPPORTING YOUNG PEOPLE
+COMPREHENSIVE SUPPORT FOR YOUNG PEOPLE

 Project funded by the City of Edinburgh Council young people (aged 11-17) accessed a variety of mental health and wellbeing services tailored to their individual and collective needs like individual counselling, group counselling sessions, workshops and support groups.